jpantao/rofi-find/README.md

-# rofi-locate
+# rofi-find
-A script for Rofi that locates files in your file system
+A script for Rofi that locates files in your home directory